Brad-Tudor-Eng/Resume/README.md

 <h3>Mechanical Engineer:</h3>
 <p>
 10 years of industry experience successfully leading projects.
 Specifically in cradle to grave new product development, continuous product improvement, process automation, manufacturing \ support and warranty analysis.
 Experienced in new employee training \ mentorship.
-Also extremely proficient in 3d mod-eling, with good knowledge of FEA, CFD simulation and computer programming.
+Also extremely proficient in 3d modeling, with good knowledge of FEA, CFD simulation and computer programming.
 </p>